 This 8-hr training, designed for people in supervisory roles, will assist you in working with employees around job performance corrective processes, addressing workplace bullying and negativity, enhancing your ability to communicate effectively even in high stress situations and building an effective team environment in your workplace.
 It will both be strengths based, learning from others what they have done that has been effective, and skills training with a focus on hands on participation.
 Come have fun, learn/polish skills for dealing with conflict and building a more productive workplace!

 The CWU New Employee Welcome (NEW) is designed to welcome new staff, share information on services, benefits, and programs, and assist with your transition within the CWU community.
-This 1.5-hour program is mandatory for all new staff and is held the first Thursday of each month, unless noted otherwise.

 The hands-on class will be using a new state-of-the-art fire extinguisher training system.
 If you've ever wondered how to actually use that fire extinguisher hanging on the wall next to your office (or that extinguisher on the shelf in your garage or kitchen) please come to the training.
 Mr. Seemiller will also discuss the most prominent campus fire safety issues and answer any and all questions you might have about fire safety.